 Yeoman Tamura is another one-off character, seen in A Taste of Armageddon.
 In Trek literature she is given the first name Keiko.
 Making her an ensign and a communications officer is a nod to Star Trek: Enterprise, in which ensign Hoshi Sato is Enterprise NX-01’s comm officer.
 I imagine Hoshi could have been a role model for Tamura, inspiring her to join Starfleet.

 I’ve always had something of a soft spot for Yeoman Zahra from Operation — Annihilate!
 In the reboot Trek comics she has the rank of lieutenant and is often depicted as having security duties, so in this AU I made her the chief of security.
 She doesn’t have a last name (or a first name?) neither in TOS nor the reboot comics, but “Jamal” seems to be a rather widespread candidate – I’m not sure where it comes from originally, maybe the books?
-(If someone knows, don’t hesitate to message me, I’d be happy to know!
-EDIT: I did some digging and found a bit more info about the name.)
+(EDIT: I did some digging and found a bit more info about the name.)
 Anyway, I like it, doubly so because the meaning of her full name would then be “brilliant beauty” in Arabic.
 I imagine Zahra as this deceptively delicate and feminine looking character with tough-as-nails personality who can kick your ass from here to Beta Antares if you give her any reason to.
 She’s also the ship’s weapons expert.

 I just really wanted to see Janice Rand in command yellow, which is why I made her the navigator.
 Plus, in the books her parents were explorers and she spent most of her early life aboard ships and space stations, so I imagine that might have left her with a desire to navigate the stars herself.